danielKugler/raspi-camera-nodejs/README.md

     cameraStream.stop();

 ## Node.JS, Socket.io, AngularJS
 To give you a quick jump right into node.js and socket.io connection with an AngularJS App, the demo application should speak for it's own.
-It is kjust straight forward and easy to understand. - Sourcecode tells more than a thousand words. -
+It is straight forward and easy to understand. - Sourcecode tells more than a thousand words. -

     ----------------------------------------------------------------------------
     "THE BEER-WARE LICENSE" (Revision 42):